wp-plugins/wp-lister-for-ebay/readme.txt

 WP-Lister requires a recent version of WordPress (3.9+) with WooCommerce 2.2+ installed.
 Your server should run on Linux and have PHP 5.3 or better with cURL support.

+Please check out the list of incompatible hosting providers as well: http://docs.wplab.com/article/8-wp-lister-for-ebay-requirements - if your provider is on that list, we will not be able to provide any kind of support.

 = I use products variations on my site but eBay doesn’t allow variations in the selected category.
 How can I find out in which categories variations are allowed? =

 To learn more about variations and allowed categories you should visit this page: http://pages.ebay.com/help/sell/listing-variations.html.
 There you will find a link to eBay’s look up table for categories allowing variations.
 If you can only list to categories where no variations are allowed, consider purchasing WP-Lister Pro which can split variations into single listings.